 Like most young people leaving school, Jayden was eager to score his first job and start to earn his own money.
-This goal is significant for any young person, but it is especially so for 19-year-old Jayden who is Autistic and has Kyphosis (curvature of the spine).
+This goal is significant for any young person, but especially for 19-year-old Jayden who has autism and Kyphosis (curvature of the spine).

-Allison is a consultant for YPEP in Western Australia and has supported Jayden throughout his journey.
-In addition to assisting him with any new learning requirements to stay up to date in his role, Allison checks in to make sure that Jayden is meeting the employer’s expectations, assisting to increase productivity and efficiency.
+Allison, a consultant for YPEP in Western Australia, has supported Jayden throughout his journey.
+In addition to assisting him with help to stay up to date in his role, Allison checks in to make sure that Jayden is part of the team and doing well in his role.

-Other supports include identifying potential barriers in regard to his specific support needs and providing emotional guidance and counselling.
+Allison also supports Jayden to identify potential barriers regarding his specific support needs and provides emotional guidance and counselling.

 Allison remembers the day she first met Jayden and his father, to register him for the program.

 “Jayden was a little shy, but he soon came out of his shell the more we spoke,” she said.

 “He stated he liked fishing, camping, gardening and any work as long as it didn’t involve dealing with lots of people.”

 There were a few false starts, and Allison was searching for opportunities when a colleague suggested she get in touch with the Coles Inclusion Team.

 The Coles Inclusion Team filter through streams of job applications, looking for jobseekers that have a disability.
 Allison quickly got in touch with the Team Leader and sent off Jayden’s Resume.